SDU-eScience/UCloud/frontend-web/README.md

 Most of the styling is written using the Unstyled-functions `./frontend-web/webclient/app/Unstyled/index.ts/`.
 This is is written as normal CSS in strings, and is injected at runtime.

-Using CSS-variables in the components can be done setting them in the `style` object-prop.
+Overriding CSS-variables in the components is done by setting them in the `style` object-prop.

-(TODO: Reasoning?)

 ### Custom stores

 Instead of Redux, some components instead utilize an external store that's connected to the component using the `useSyncExternalStore`-hook.
-This allows the programmer more flexibility for fetching and emitting updates, without having to use middleware libraries for Redux.
-(TODO: Examples?).
+This allows the programmer more flexibility for fetching and emitting updates, without having to use middleware libraries for Redux for async operations, for instance.
 Examples of this are the TaskStore (TODO: link) and Notifications.

 ### AsyncCache store

 The AsyncCache is used for caching stuff like drives/collections to be used between non-React focused components like the [ResourceBrowser-component](#Resource-Browser-component) (see below).
-They can be invalidated and stores resources in records, usually based on the `id` as key, e.g. using the folder id/path as key, will return the contents of the folder.
+They can be invalidated and stores resources in records, usually based on the `id` as key, e.g. using the folder `id`/`path` as key, will return the contents of the folder.

 The AsyncCache allows for fetching resources from the backend to the cache, retrieving from the cache locally and invalidating the cache.
 Invalidating of the cache is done on page-reload and can be done by the programmer.

+The life-time of the AsyncCache is intended to be longer than the components using it, similar to the contents of the Redux-store.

 ### Resource Browser-component